woc-hack/tutorial/README.md

 --------

 ### Gain permissions and access to da server(s)
 In order to gain access to one of the da servers, you will need to generate a public key via the `ssh-keygen` command, and put the `id_rsa.pub` and `id_rsa` files inside your .ssh/ folder on your home terminal.
-Once finished, send the contents of `id_rsa.pub` (your public key) over to Dr. Mockus who will then grant you access to one or more of the da servers.
+Once finished, fill the woc hackatont registration form at bit.ly/woc-signup

+The form wil lask you for the contents of `id_rsa.pub`

-Optionally, you can also set up your `.ssh/config` file so that you can login to one of the da servers without having to fully specify the server name each time:
+Set up your `.ssh/config` file so that you can login to one of the da servers without having to fully specify the server name each time:
 ```
 Host da0
 	Hostname da0.eecs.utk.edu